reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 end
 ```

+(Don't forget to save your file.)

 Now when we run our `post_spec.rb` again we get no errors.

-Next we need to update our Admin panel to allow users to set the author on
+Next we need to update our Admin panel to allow users to set the author on posts.

-posts.
-First we update the 'writing blog posts' scenario in our tests in
-`spec/features/writing_posts_spec.rb` to look like this:
+First we update the 'writing blog posts' scenario in our tests in `spec/features/writing_posts_spec.rb` to look like this:

 ```ruby
 require 'rails_helper'